africanproofs/provider-register/README.md

     - git: Organisation Github/Gitlab url
     - youtube: Organisation Channel address
     - wechat: Username
-- services: {Object}
+- services: [Array]
+  - chain: Chain ID
   - price: Yes or No
   - attestations: Yes or No
   - validator: Yes or No
 - infrastructure: [Array]
-    - chain: Flare, Songbird etc
+    - chain: Chain ID
     - location: {Object} - Physical location of the infrastructure
         - name: Location in human readable format [City, State]
         - country: Country code [XX]
         - latitude: Latitude in decimal degrees
         - longitude: Longitude in decimal degrees
-    - rpc_endpoint: Chain RPC endpoint - Omit if private
+    - rpc_endpoint: Chain RPC endpoint - Omit if public point available
-    - ws_endpoint: Chain WS endpoint - Omit if private
+    - ws_endpoint: Chain WS endpoint - Omit if public point available

 ## Provider Instructions
-Copy the [template](https://github.com/africanproofs/provider-register/blob/main/assets/participant.template.json) provided on this repo.
+Copy the [template](https://github.com/africanproofs/provider-register/blob/main/assets/provider.template.json) provided on this repo.
 Name the file provider.json

 Update the template with information specific to your organization.
 Ensure that you provide as much and as accurate data as possible.